 Windhover Hall is the grand entrance hall for the Quadracci Pavilion.
 It is Santiago Calatrava’s postmodern interpretation of a Gothic Cathedral, complete with flying buttresses, pointed arches, ribbed vaults, and a central nave topped by a 90-foot-high glass roof.
 An average-sized, two-story family home would fit comfortably inside the reception hall.

 The hall’s chancel is shaped like the prow of a ship, with floor-to-ceiling windows looking over Lake Michigan.
 Adjoining the central hall are two tow-arched promenades, the Baumgartner Galleria and Schroeder Foundation Galleria, with expansive views of the lake and downtown.

 The Museum’s signature wings, the Burke Brise Soleil, form a moveable sunscreen with a 217-foot wingspan.
 The brise soleil is made up of 72 steel fins, ranging in length from 26 to 105 feet.
 The entire structure weighs 90 tons.
 It takes 3.5 minutes for the wings to open or close.
 Sensors on the fins continually monitor wind speed and direction; whenever winds exceed 23 mph for more than 3 seconds, the wings close automatically.

 According to Santiago Calatrava, “in the crowning element of the brise soleil, the building’s form is at once formal (completing the composition), functional (controlling the level of light), symbolic (opening to welcome visitors), and iconic (creating a memorable image for the Museum and the city).”

 The “wings” open at 10 a.m. in accordance with regular days of operation, close/reopen at noon, and close at 5 p.m.
-(8 p.m. on Thursdays).
+(8 p.m on Fridays).
 Schedule is subject to change without advance notice due to weather/maintenance.